-A typical early Biedermeier portrait before 1820 in the style of early Romanticism in Dresden.
-Due to the original label of the frame producer in Dresden and stilistic similarities with some portraits of Dresden historical and portrait painter Franz Gerhard von Kügelgen (1772-1820), we attributed this masterfully work to the artist of his circle in Dresden.
+A typical early 19th century Romanticism was painted before 1820.
+Due to the original label of a Dresden frame producer and stilistic similarities with some portraits of Dresden historical and portrait painter Franz Gerhard von Kügelgen (1772-1820), we attributed this masterfully work to this artist.

 Kügelgen was Professor at the Academy of Fine Arts in Dresden, member of the Royal Prussian Academy of Arts in Berlin and member of the Imperial Russian Academy of Arts in St. Petersburg.